Thelastpoet/bob-ai/readme.txt

 = How does Bob AI work? =

 Bob AI uses OpenAI's powerful language models to analyze your website content and generate compelling meta descriptions that are tailored to each page.
-When you create or update a page or post on your website, Bob AI uses your own content including the title, focus keyword, and content to generate a unique meta description for that page.
+When you create or update a page or post on your website, Bob AI uses your own content, including the title, focus keyword, and content, to generate a unique meta description for that page.
 This ensures that the content is 100% owned by you, the website owner.

 = Is Bob AI easy to use? =